 Review Pre-boarding Information

-To make air travel more secure, stricter screening procedures are increasingly common. the Foreign Affairs and International Trade Canada Web site provides pre-boarding information and advice to help you avoid delays and problems during boarding.
+To make air travel more secure, stricter screening procedures are increasingly common. the Foreign Affairs, Trade and Development Canada website provides pre-boarding information and advice to help you avoid delays and problems during boarding.

 Register with the Government If You Are Travelling Abroad

-The Department of Foreign Affairs and International Trade Canada offers a registration service for Canadians who will be living in a foreign country for three months or more, as well as for Canadians who will be visiting areas with a potential for problems.
+The Department of Foreign Affairs, Trade and Development Canada offers a registration service for Canadians who will be living in a foreign country for three months or more, as well as for Canadians who will be visiting areas with a potential for problems.
 It is recommended that you register at the nearest Canadian government office abroad.
 You can also register online, by mail or in person.